thosgood/this-weeks-finds/markdown/101-151/week127.md

 Z = ∫ exp(-S(X)) dX

-But there\'s a big problem here!
-As usual in quantum field thoery, the space we\'re trying to integrate over is infinite-dimensional, so the above integrals have no obvious meaning.
-Technically speaking, the problem is that there\'s no Lebesgue measure \"dX\" on an infinite-dimensional manifold.
+But there's a big problem here!
+As usual in quantum field thoery, the space we're trying to integrate over is infinite-dimensional, so the above integrals have no obvious meaning.
+Technically speaking, the problem is that there's no Lebesgue measure "dX" on an infinite-dimensional manifold.

 Mathematicians might throw up our hands in despair and give up at this point.
 But physicists take a more pragmatic attitude: they just keep massaging the problem, breaking rules here and there if necessary, until they get something manageable.
-Physicists call this \"calculating the path integral\", but from a certain viewpoint what they\'re really doing is *defining* the path integral, since it only has a precise meaning after they\'re done.
+Physicists call this "calculating the path integral", but from a certain viewpoint what they're really doing is *defining* the path integral, since it only has a precise meaning after they're done.

 In the case at hand, it was Polyakov who figured out the right massage:

-6\) A. M. Polyakov, Quantum geometry of bosonic strings, Phys.
+6) A. M. Polyakov, Quantum geometry of bosonic strings, Phys.
 Lett.
 B103 (1981), 207.

 He rewrote the above integral as a double integral: first an integral